cgthayer/django-cacheme/README.md

 ```
 Book.users.through.m2m_cache_keys = {

-    # book is instance, so pk_set are user ids, used in signal book.add(users)
+    # book is instance, so pk_set are user ids, used in signal book.users.add(users)
     'Book': lambda ids: ['User:%s:books' % id for id in ids],

-    # user is instance, so pk_set are book ids, used in signal user.add(books)
+    # user is instance, so pk_set are book ids, used in signal user.books.add(books)
     'TestUser': lambda ids: ['Book:%s:users' % id for id in ids],

 }